 Vaccination policy Vaccination against Salmonella is prohibited in Norway.
 Control program/mechanisms/notification system in place The Norwegian Salmonella Control Programme is mandatory.
 Detection of Salmonella, irrespective of serovar, has been notifiable since 1965.
 Measures in case of the positive findings or single cases Whenever Salmonella is detected, the competent authorities must be notified without delay.
 Actions will be taken to identify and eliminate the source of the contamination in order to prevent further spread.
 Also, slaughterhouses and food production facilities receiving animals or animal products from an infected animal holding must be informed.
 Stringent restrictions including cleaning and disinfection, control of animal movement and control of person admission will be imposed on an infected animal holding.
 Infected animals must be isolated from other animals.
 Animals are not allowed to be sent to slaughter without permission from the Food Safety Authority and if sent to slaughter, the slaughterhouse must be notified so that sanitation slaughtering can be conducted.
 Milk from infected cattle herds must be pasteurised.
 Whenever Salmonella is detected, epidemiological investigations also including the feed suppliers will be initiated in order to identify and eliminate the source of infection.
 There will be intensified sampling, also on farms that have had contact with the infected holding.
 Restrictions will be lifted when all animals have been tested with a negative test result in two consecutive samplings with a minimum interval of 30 days.
 Following lifting of the restrictions, retesting will be conducted after approx. six months.
-Results of the investigation Pigs In 2012, lymph node samples from a total of 3059 animals were tested in the Norwegian Salmonella Control Programme.
+Results of the investigation Pigs In 2013, lymph node samples from a total of 3276 animals were tested in the Norwegian Salmonella Control Programme.
+All samples were negative.
+Monophasic S. Typhimurium was detected in faecal samples from one of 98 tested breeding herds.
+In addition, more than 110 samples from 29 different herds were investigated due to clinical problems, various controls and follow up of positive findings.
+One sample was positive (S. Virchow).
+Cattle In 2013, a total of 3155 animals were sampled (lymph node samples) in the Norwegian Salmonella Control Programme.
 One sample was positive (S. Typhimurium).
-None of the 94 herds tested with faecal samples were positive.
-In addition, approximately 700 samples from 43 different herds were investigated due to clinical problems, various controls and follow up of positive findings.
+In addition, more than 280 samples from 127 herds were investigated due to clinical problems, various controls and follow up of positive findings.
 All samples were negative.
-Cattle In 2012, a total of 2849 animals were sampled (lymph node samples) in the Norwegian Salmonella Control Programme.
-One sample was positive (S. Typhimurium) In addition, more than 900 samples from 158 herds were investigated due to clinical problems, various controls and follow up of positive findings.
-One herd was positive (S. enterica subsp. enterica 4,[5],12:i:- - a follow up sample from a farm positive in 2011).
 National evaluation of the recent situation, the trends and sources of infection The Norwegian Salmonella Control Programmes document that Norwegian food producing animals are virtually free from Salmonella.
 The surveillance data indicate that the overall prevalence is below 0.1%.
 C. Salmonella spp. in other animals Monitoring system Described here is Salmonella in sheep and goats and other animal species than food producing animals, such as pets, zoo animals, reptiles and wild life.
 Sampling is done in relation to clinical surveillance and import.
 Case definition A positive animal is an animal from which Salmonella, irrespective of serovar, has been isolated.
 Vaccination policy Vaccination against Salmonella is prohibited in Norway.
 Measures in case of the positive findings or single cases Whenever Salmonella is detected, the competent authorities must be notified without delay.
 Unless the finding is in a wild animal, epidemiological investigations will be initiated in order to identify and eliminate the source of infection.
 Notification system in place Detection of Salmonella, irrespective of serovar, has been notifiable since 1965.
 Results of the investigation For details see table.